-11. Le Consulat
+13. Le Consulat

 Located just a few minutes from Montmartre’s immortal Sacré-Coeur is this charming little cafe, Le Consulat.

-Le Consulat is truly known for serving Parisian artistic roylaty like Vincent Van Gogh, Picasso, and, Monet, just to name a few.
+You’ve probably seen this Insta-chic eatery plastered all over your Paris-related Instagram feed.
+And while this place is definitely picturesque AF, Le Consulat is truly known for serving Parisian artistic royalty like Vincent Van Gogh, Picasso, and, Monet, just to name a few.

+But here’s the best part.
 Le Consulat has maintained a lot of its vintage charm and decor over the years, making it a truly enjoyable place to relax and sip on some espresso as you watch the people wander by.

-Then I’ve heard some great things about the Steak au Poivre avec pomme frites, AKA steak and french fries.
+But, if you’re here for the foodie awesomeness, then I’ve heard some great things about the Steak au Poivre avec pomme frites, AKA steak and french fries.